-Tuna Rotini Pasta Salad combines rotini pasta, fresh cucumbers, juicy tomatoes, and canned tuna.
+Summer Rotini Pasta Salad combines rotini pasta, fresh cucumbers, juicy tomatoes, and canned tuna or chicken.
 The tangy dressing makes it the perfect summer dinner or side dish.

 Pasta salad just says summer to me.

 My mom would make this pasta salad growing up, but she always served it in a hollowed-out tomato which made it unappealing to me.